Hags Head, Cliffs of Moher, Co Clare

 Overview

-Perched on the western edge of the Burren in County Clare, the Cliffs of Moher stretch for about 13 km along the Atlantic coastline.
-At their highest point, just north of O’Brien’s Tower, the limestone face rises 214 m (702 ft) above the sea, offering sweeping views of the Aran Islands, Galway Bay, the Maumturks, the Twelve Pins and, on clear days, the Loop Head peninsula.
-The southernmost promontory, known as Hag’s Head, forms the striking “witch’s head” silhouette and drops 120 m (394 ft) to the ocean, providing an immediate sense of height before the cliffs continue northwards.
+Perched on the western edge of the Burren in County Clare, the Cliffs of Moher stretch for approximately 13 km along the Atlantic coastline.
+At their highest point, just north of O’Brien’s Tower, the limestone face rises 214 m (702 ft) above the sea.
+On a clear day, the vista extends across Galway Bay to the Aran Islands, with the Maumturks and Twelve Pins mountains visible inland, and the Loop Head peninsula to the south.
+The southernmost promontory, Hag’s Head, forms a distinctive “witch’s head” silhouette and drops 120 m (394 ft) to the ocean, setting a dramatic tone before the cliffs continue northwards.

-The name Moher comes from the ancient promontory fort Mothar that once stood on Hag’s Head; the fort was demolished in 1808 to supply stone for a Napoleonic‑era signal tower, later called Moher Tower.
-In 1835 Sir Cornelius O’Brien erected the round stone O’Brien’s Tower as an observation point for early tourists.
-The cliffs themselves are composed of Upper Carboniferous shale and sandstone laid down around 320 million years ago, later sculpted by relentless Atlantic wave action into the dramatic vertical faces seen today.
+The name Moher derives from Mothar, an ancient promontory fort that once occupied Hag’s Head.
+In 1808, the fort was demolished to supply stone for a Napoleonic-era signal tower, later known as Moher Tower.
+Decades later, in 1835, Sir Cornelius O’Brien commissioned the round stone O’Brien’s Tower to serve as an observation point for early tourists.

-In the 1990s Clare County Council commissioned the purpose‑built Cliffs of Moher Visitor Experience, which opened in February 2007 after a €32 million investment.
-The eco‑friendly centre uses geothermal heating, solar panels and grey‑water recycling and houses interactive exhibits on geology, flora, fauna and human history.
+To protect the site while accommodating growing visitor numbers, Clare County Council commissioned the Cliffs of Moher Visitor Experience.
+Opening in February 2007 following a €32 million investment, the purpose-built centre is designed to minimise environmental impact.
+It runs on geothermal heating, uses solar panels and grey-water recycling, and houses interactive exhibits that break down the area’s geology, flora, fauna, and human history.

 What to See & Do

-• O’Brien’s Tower – Climb the 1835 stone tower for 360° panoramas of the Aran Islands, Galway Bay and five Irish counties on a clear day.
+• O’Brien’s Tower – Climb the 1835 stone structure for 360° panoramas.
+On clear days, you can spot five Irish counties, the Aran Islands, and distant mountain ranges.

-• Visitor Centre Exhibits – Interactive displays explore 300‑million‑year‑old sedimentary rocks, river‑channel fossils and the modern wildlife that inhabits the cliffs.
+• Visitor Centre Exhibits – The multimedia displays put the cliffs into context, featuring river-channel fossils, sedimentary rock samples, and information on the modern wildlife that calls the headland home.

-• Hag’s Head & Moher Tower – Walk the southern headland to view the “witch’s head” rock formation, a natural arch and the ruined Napoleonic‑era Moher Tower, perfect for photography.
+• Hag’s Head & Moher Tower – Walk the southern headland to photograph the “witch’s head” rock formation, a natural arch, and the ruined Napoleonic-era Moher Tower.
+The vantage point here offers a less crowded perspective of the coastline.

-• Wildlife Watching – The cliffs form an Important Bird Area supporting ~30,000 birds of more than 20 species, including puffins, razorbills, kittiwakes, guillemots and occasional peregrine falcons.
-Grey seals, dolphins, minke whales and basking sharks are often seen from the sea.
+• Wildlife Watching – The cliffs are designated an Important Bird Area, supporting roughly 30,000 seabirds across more than 20 species.
+Look for puffins, razorbills, kittiwakes, guillemots, and peregrine falcons.
+If you take a boat trip, grey seals, dolphins, minke whales, and basking sharks frequently surface in the waters below.

 • Coastal Walks

-• Doolin Cliff Walk (6.6 km, strenuous) runs from Fisher Street in Doolin to O’Brien’s Tower.
+• The Doolin Cliff Walk (6.6 km, strenuous) starts from Fisher Street in Doolin and finishes near O’Brien’s Tower.

-• The full Cliffs of Moher Coastal Walk (≈19 km) links Doolin to Liscannor, passing the visitor centre, O’Brien’s Tower and numerous sea‑stack vistas.
-(Note: the dedicated 5.3 km Hag’s Head walk is closed for safety works as of August 2024; the main trail remains open.)
+• The full Cliffs of Moher Coastal Walk (≈19 km) links Doolin to Liscannor, passing the visitor centre, O’Brien’s Tower, and numerous sea-stack formations.

-• Ferry & Boat Tours – Seasonal trips from Doolin or Galway sail beneath the cliffs, giving a sea‑level perspective of the sheer rock face.
+• Ferry & Boat Tours – Seasonal departures from Doolin and Galway sail directly beneath the cliffs, offering a sea-level perspective that highlights the sheer scale of the rock face.

 Doolin Ferry passing the Cliffs of Moher